Environmental protection -- Biocremation

 For more details and information, please contact our consultant at 5200 0751 or check out this link.

-We offer both options but we encourage the owner to avail the independent bio-cremation option.
+We encourage the owner to avail the independent bio-cremation option.
 We will arrange for the pet to lay in a separate stainless steel cradle for hydration.
 After completion, the bone fragments or ashes will be left in the cradle so that they can be sent back to the owner for commemoration or potted planting.